jjkjwo/M0dular-Action-System-Interface/README.md

 ---

-## Project Philosophy & Development Context
+## M0dai
-It was designed and built by a single developer over 6 months, using over 15,000 developer-AI conversations as the sole development and testing environment.
+M0dai was designed and built by a single developer over 6 months, using over 15,000 developer-AI conversations as the sole development and testing environment.

 The system was created entirely from first principles. **No third-party AI frameworks (e.g., LangChain), SDKs, tutorials, research papers, or standard development best practices were used.** Every component was coded from scratch because the design required it.
 The project is currently closed-source and is being shared to showcase its capabilities and find collaborators.
 Every item, feature, and plugin is custom and modular.